azurecitadel/azurecitadel.github.io/workshops/terraform/lab5.md

 1. **Find your subscription ID and copy the GUID to the clipboard**
 1. **Search for the documentation to create an Azure service principal for use with Terraform**
 1. **Follow the guide and create a populated provider.tf file**
+1. **Add provider.tf to your .gitignore file**
 1. **Log on to azure as the service principal using the CLI**
 1. **Log back in with your normal Azure ID and show the context**
 1. **Search for the Azure Docs for changing the role (and scope) for the service principal**
+    * There is no need to change the role or scope - this is for info
+1. Run `terraform init` and `terraform plan`
+1. Log into the Azure [portal](https://portal.azure.com) and search on App Registrations
+    * The service will list out the service principals

 If you get stuck then there are answers at the bottom of the lab.